ellysh/video-game-bots/InGameBots/process-memory-access.md

 ### Another Process

-Now we will consider methods to access TEB segments of threads from another process.
+Now we will consider methods to access TEB segments of the threads from another process.

 All following examples of analyzing another process have the same algorithm of launching: